muhammed10patel/muhammed10patel.github.io/_projects/4_project.md

 #### Result

-The below table shows the mAP50 performance of the OpenWildlife model on different dataset in open-set continuous fine-tuning.
-Meaning the model has seen this domain and species before, but the model is tested on held-out test dataset.
+The table below presents the mAP50 performance of the OpenWildlife model across various datasets during open-set continuous fine-tuning.
+In this setup, the model has been exposed to the domain and species during training but is evaluated on a separate, held-out test dataset to assess its performance.

 <div class="table2-container">
 <table border="1" style="border-collapse: collapse; text-align: center;">